jpcampos/camp-demo/README.md

 camp-demo-0.0.1-SNAPSHOT.jar
 ```

-## Running the Application
+## Running the Application Locally
 * To run the application, type in from a command line window in the root folder
 the following command (The '/' character on the path may need to be changed):
 *NOTE* The test argument MUST be added so the application can run in memory.
 Otherwise the default profile is set to use a postgres db which is set up in a docker container.
-To run the application with Docker compose please see <HERE>HERE
 ```
 java -jar -Dspring.profiles.active=test  target/camp-demo-0.0.1-SNAPSHOT.jar
 ```